-Daniela Yohannes (b.1982) is an Eritrean/Ethiopian artist.
+Daniela Yohannes (b.1982) is an Eritrean/Ethiopian artist who lives and works in Guadeloupe in the French Caribbean.
 Her practice combines painting, collage and illustration techniques.
 Yohannes is an emerging artist whose work resonates with her acute cultural sensitivity to the often unseen dimensions of life.
 Yohannes currently lives and works from her studio in Paris.

 My work explores themes of new myth, the dream world, the supernatural and the cosmos.
 I’m inquiring into the unknown, making the characters in my paintings confront the void, and enter it.
 I rely on my intuition and dreams as a direct source of storytelling.